 The users Library has long been a go-to location for troubleshooting issues with individual applications or components shared by multiple applications.
 If you haven't heard the refrain "Delete the application's plist," you either haven't been using a Mac for very long, or you've been lucky enough not to experience an application behaving badly.

-It's not clear why Apple decided to hide the users Library folder, but there are two ways to get it back; one provided by Apple and one by the underlying file system.
+It's not clear why Apple decided to hide the users Library folder, but there are multiple ways to get it back; two provided by Apple )depending oh the version of OS X you are using) and one by the underlying file system.
 The method to use depends on whether you want permanent access to the Library folder, or only when you need to go there.

 Make the Library Visible Permanently